Infinityliguery/git_nem/README.md

 - `Block`: Represents a block in the chain.
 It contains a list of transactions, a timestamp, its own hash, and the hash of the previous block, linking them together.
 It also stores the address of the validator who created it.

 - `Blockchain`: A class that manages the list of blocks.
 It handles adding new blocks and provides access to the latest block.
-In this simulation, it's treated as a shared resource that each node interacts with to maintain its local copy of the chain.
+In this simulation, each node maintains its own copy of the blockchain.

 - `ValidatorNode`: The core component of the simulation.
 Each `ValidatorNode` object represents a participant in the network.
 It has:
     - A unique `address`.